cleentfaar/CLMailerBundle/Resources/doc/usage.md

       template: YourAppBundle:mailer:contact.md.twig
       subject: Someone wants to say hi! # see below
       to_email: contact@yourapp.com # see below
+      mailer: acme.contact_mailer
 ```

+- The value for `mailer` should be the id of a service you created that will handle mails for this type.
+The service should implement `MailerInterface`.
 - The value for `subject` can be a translatable message ID, just make sure you define the translation under the `mailer` domain.
 - The use the `to_email` option is not necessary for every type, i.e. in some cases you might want to pass a value
 which is only available when sending the e-mail.
 For a contact form however, we always want the TO-address to be the same.